AlexanderMakarov/am-budget-view/README.md

 ----

 To control your budget you need to know all expenses and incomes, right?
-If you pay with plastic card or NFC application on the smartphone you probably already have all your transactions written by bank already.
+Manually recording all transactions is too time-intensive and error-prone.
+While nowadays we are usually paying with cards and all our transactions are already recorded by our banks.
-They even send you them in monthly emails.
+Banks even send us long lists of these transactions in monthly emails.
-There are tools which allows to prepare accounting reports from them, like https://beancount.io/.
-But it is too time-intensive to went through all (thousands of them) transactions manually and next need to have accounting knowledge to understand results.
+Looking through all (thousands of them) transactions manually is too time-intensive and error-prone.
-Using LLM-based solution (ChatGPT/Claude) also quite risky both from privacy/security and halluciantion points of view (they may provide wrong results and expose your data).
+Using AI/LLM-based solution (ChatGPT/Gemeni/etc.) is quite risky both from privacy/security and halluciantion points of view (they may provide wrong results and expose your data).

-This application is a simple and completely local tool which allows to setup categorization rules for all transactions from multiple accounts and banks into your custom groups.
+So this application is a simple to use and completely local tool to explore your finances aggregated from your transactions on multiple handy charts.
-Next it allows to normalize them to one currency and explore on handy charts with ability to drill-down to details and tune categorization rules for your own needs.
+It allows to categorize transactions into custom groups, drill-down to details of each category, normalize amounts to multiple currencies and do everything completely offline (even without internet connection).

 Results are:

 ### 1. Browser page with aggregated information about your budget in intuitive charts:

-Automatically opens browser with local UI:

 <img src="docsdata/dashboard AMD.png" alt="Main page ENG AMD" width="300" onclick="window.open(this.src)"/>
 <img src="docsdata/dashboard EUR RU expense data view.png" alt="Main page RU EUR" width="300" onclick="window.open(this.src)"/>